-The goal of the submit list is to identify pages labeled for search engine optimization (SEO) that are not currently ranked within the top 50 results in the three major engines so they can be submitted for spidering.
+The goal of the submit list is to identify pages labeled for search engine optimisation (SEO) that are not currently ranked within the top 50 results in the three major engines so they can be submitted for spidering.

 How to Run the Submit List Report